Makeup Work for Legitimate Absences: Twin Cities, Crookston, Morris, Rochester

 - Students will not be penalized for absence during the semester due to unavoidable or legitimate circumstances.
 Such circumstances include illness of the student or his or her dependent, medical conditions related to pregnancy, participation in intercollegiate athletic events , subpoenas, jury duty, military service, bereavement, and religious observances.
 Such circumstances also include activities sponsored by the University if identified by the senior academic officer for the campus or his or her designee as the basis for excused absences.
 Such circumstances do not include voting in local, state, or national elections.
 Instructors are expected to accommodate students who wish to participate in party caucuses, pursuant to Board of Regents resolution (see December 2005 Board of Regents Minutes, p 147.)

 - The instructor has the right to request verification for absences.

 - It is the responsibility of students to plan their schedules to avoid excessive conflict with course requirements.

-- A student must notify instructors of circumstances identified in (1) as soon as possible and provide documentation requested by the instructor.
-In the event that the University declares a pandemic emergency (e.g., flu), the Senior Vice President for Academic Affairs and Provost or designee may waive the requirement that students are required to have documentation from a physician for illness.
+- A student must notify instructors of circumstances identified in (1) as soon as possible and provide documentation if requested by the instructor.
+In the event that the University declares a pandemic emergency (e.g., flu), the Senior Vice President for Academic Affairs and Provost or designee may waive the requirement that students are required to have documentation from a health care provider for illness.

 - If a student is absent due to circumstances identified in (1) and has complied with the notification requirement, the instructor may not penalize the student and must provide reasonable and timely accommodation or opportunity to make up exams or other course requirements that have an impact on the course grade.